 Gunpowder tea is one of the best known green teas in the world, it originated from Zhejiang province and the capital, Hangzhou.
 There are two possible reasons for it being called Gunpowder, the first is its resemblance to early forms of black powder used in explosives (also invented by the Chinese).
 The second is that the English term may stem from the Mandarin Chinese term for freshly brewed, which is ‘Gang Pao De’ but the word Gunpowder is now used throughout the tea trade to describe clean, tightly-rolled green leaves.
 I have seen Gunpowder teas produced in Sri Lanka, India, China, Korea and Kenya.
 This list is not exhaustive, most tea producing nations will now produce a green Gunpowder tea.

 Gunpowder is one of the top leaf grades for green tea with inferior grades being called Young Hyson (or just Hyson) and then lower still Twankey.
 Inferior grade leaf teas produce harsh flavours and cloudy liquors and therefore are often blended with flavours to add appeal and value, to what would otherwise be a cheap product.

-Brewing or steeping Gunpowder green tea is different to brewing standard black tea.
-Ideally the water temperature for green teas should be 84-85 degrees centigrade and should be brewed or steeped for 2 to 3 minutes – please note Japanese Green Teas often require colder water and shorter brewing times.
+Brewing or steeping Gunpowder green tea is different from brewing standard black tea.
+Ideally, the water temperature for green teas should be 84-85 degrees centigrade and should be brewed or steeped for 2 to 3 minutes – please note Japanese Green Teas often require colder water and shorter brewing times.
 Longer brewing times and hotter water can scold the leaves and cause bitter flavours to creep in.

 Production volumes [source International Tea Committee]: